 B.A.
 University of Cambridge (UK) M.Sc.
 University of Edinburgh and Royal Botanical Gardens Edinburgh (UK) Ph.D.
 University of Aberdeen

-Dr. Queenborough is a botanical ecologist whose work focuses on how individuals, species and communities (including humans) interact over ecological and evolutionary time.
-Over the past 15 years, he has spent long periods in the field in Latin America and Europe, carrying out long-term research on plant population dynamics in old-growth tropical forests and managed arable farming communities.
-Current research interests include understanding mechanisms of diversity, breeding systems and resource allocation, and quantitative methods in population dynamics.
-Current teaching interests include tropical field courses, statistical analyses in the software R, and the graphical presentation of data.
+Dr. Simon Queenborough is a botanical ecologist whose work focuses on how individuals, species, and communities (including humans) interact over ecological and evolutionary time.
+Over the past 20 years, he has spent extended periods in the field in Latin America and Europe, carrying out long-term research on plant population dynamics in old-growth tropical forests and managed arable farming communities, as well as working on theoretical models of population dynamics.